Moonlight clan: Characteristics

-Because the Moonlite can't get enough financial support, they will not dare to face difficulties afterwards.
-However, in fact, the problem still exists, and the more they accumulate, the more difficult it is.
+Because the Moonlite cannot get enough financial support, they will not attempt to face difficulties afterwards.
+However, the problem still exists, and the more they accumulate, the more difficult it is.
 People whose financial income is guaranteed and have plans for their own funds should have a rational life.
-While facing difficulties, they will not be inferior to solve it.
+While facing difficulties, they will not be unable to solve it.
 Accumulated problems could lead to life pressures.

 Causes

 Low income and high cost of living

 With reference to the 2011 Population Census in Thematic Report: Youth, the median income monthly of teenagers aged from fifteen to twenty-four remained at HKD $8,000 unchanged for 10 years since 2001.
 The median monthly income of the whole population had increased to HKD$9,000 over the past ten years.
 The Consumer Price Index of Hong Kong increased by thirteen percent, from 96 to 109 index points, during 2001 and 2011.
 The lower income group could hardly afford the progression of standard of living of the society.
 As a result, the high cost of living leads to an increase in the number of Moonlight Clan members.